TriumphLLC/Blend4Web/doc_src/viewer.rst

     A tool to control Non-Linear Animation (if it is present in the scene).
 For this panel to work, NLA option should be enabled in the scene's settings.

 **Shape Keys**
     Shape Keys control.
-When viewing models that has shape keys, you can select an object, one of its shape keys and the infuence that the key has on the object.
+When viewing models that has shape keys, you can select an object, one of its shape keys and the influence that the key has on the object.

 **Materials**
     Material properties setup.
 A material can be selected using the drop-down menu.
 For now, only a limited number of properties is supported.